Blueberry Avocado Muffins

 Notes/Tips

-If you want to use frozen blueberries, just toss them in a bit of flour before stirring them into the mixture.
+- If using frozen blueberries, toss them in a bit of flour before stirring them into the mixture.
 This will prevent them from sinking to the bottom.

 Hello!
 I love that one of your reviews below gave us a gluten-free solution.
 However, I was wondering if you have a solution for less sugar?
 Perhaps monk sugar or maple syrup.
 As a family, we are trying to reduce the amount of sugar we eat.